SDWebImage/sdwebimage.github.io/README.md

 2. SwiftDocC does not support cross-module reference symbol, unlike Apple's own documentation, like reference `Foundation.Data` symbol from `UIKit.UIImage`

-I check the generate js files, though we can merge the final `index.json` in to the large one.
-However, the `data/${module}.json` contains only the symbol USR for current module, when DocC generate for current module, it does not keep the outter symbol USR, so it can not refernce from each other.
+I check the generated js files, though we can merge the final `index.json` in to the large one.
+However, the `data/${module}.json` contains only the symbol USR for current module, when DocC generate for current module, it does not keep the outer symbol USR, so it can not reference from each other.

 Anyway, jazzy does not support this feature as well.
 Hoping for future support.